Brian Miller, Ph.D.

 - Select Publications

-Dr. Miller's research interests include the American suburbs (particularly their development, culture, depictions in media, and housing), cities, culture, McMansions, social network site use among emerging adults, and American evangelicalism and culture.
-He teaches about these topics and also enjoys teaching Statistics and Research Methods.
+Dr. Miller's research interests include the American suburbs (particularly their development, culture, depictions in media, and housing), cities, religion and place, McMansions, social network site use among emerging adults, and American evangelicalism and culture.
+He teaches about these topics and also enjoys teaching Statistics and Research Methods courses.
 He enjoys spending time with his family, watching several local sports teams, playing the piano, and reading all sorts of nonfiction works.
 He also blogs about his sociological interests and observations at http://www.legallysociable.com.